 I love to cook and i've been experimenting with sauces for years.
 I come from a very diverse background.
-My father was born in Indonesia and is half Dutch and half Indonesian.
+My father was born in Indonesia and was half Dutch and half Indonesian.
 My mother was a Latina American born in Los Angeles.
-From a young age I was able to taste flavors from all sides of the family.
-Now I find myself trying to recreate those flavors from my childhood and create new one's that I can share with my family and friends and pass down to my daughter.
+From a young age I was able to taste flavors from both sides of the family.
+Now I find myself trying to recreate those flavors from my childhood and create new one's that I can share with my family and friends and eventually pass on.

 HAB Sauce is family owned and operated.
 My wife and I designed the logo and branding.
-My brother Angel van Overeem designed the Pineapple Habanero label.
+My brother Angel van Overeem designed the Pineapple Habanero, Lucha Libre, and Thai Peach label.
 The entire family including Oma and Opa are rolling up their sleeves to help make HAB Sauce a success.

 We feel we have created a very delicious and exquisite product.
 We hope you enjoy the sauce and follow us along our journey.